henrybosch/henrybosch.github.io/index.md

 layout: home
 ---

-Hey, its Henry!
-I'm a PhD Candidate in Pure Mathematics at Stanford.
+Hi, I'm Henry.
+I'm a PhD Candidate in Pure Mathematics at Stanford, but I'm currently on leave.